serverless/blog/posts/2019-02-20-framework-release-v138-websockets.md

 ---

 ### Introducing Websockets Support
-After years of waiting, [AWS has finally added support for websockets in API Gateway & Lambda](https://aws.amazon.com/blogs/compute/announcing-websocket-apis-in-amazon-api-gateway/), and because CloudFormation didn't have support for websockets at the time of the initial release, we've created an [external plugin](https://github.com/serverless/serverless-websockets-plugin) that lets you integrate websockets into you Serverless Framework projects.
+After years of waiting, [AWS has finally added support for websockets in API Gateway & Lambda](https://aws.amazon.com/blogs/compute/announcing-websocket-apis-in-amazon-api-gateway/), and because CloudFormation didn't have support for websockets at the time of the initial release, we've created an [official plugin](https://github.com/serverless/serverless-websockets-plugin) that lets you integrate websockets into you Serverless Framework projects.

 Fast forward couple of weeks, [CloudFormation now has official support for Websockets](https://aws.amazon.com/about-aws/whats-new/2019/02/automate-websocket-api-creation-in-api-gateway-with-cloudformation/).
 With that in place, we immediately started adding support for Websockets in the framework core.
 We're now excited to announce that this 1.38.0 release includes support for Websockets.